 One thing that appeals to me the most is the opportunity to educate owners about their pets; there is a lot of perpetual misinformation out there in cyberspace.
 There’s a constant need to bust long-lived myths about pets, especially cats.
 People think cats are aloof, solitary beings who can survive on their own and don’t require much veterinary care.
 Veterinary medicine continually advances and it takes all of us in the pet world to get correct information out to pet owners.

-You recently won the Goodnewsforpets.com Human-Animal Bond Award for “The Strength of the Human-Animal Bond”.
+You won the 2015 Goodnewsforpets.com Human-Animal Bond Award for “The Strength of the Human-Animal Bond”.
 What would you suggest owners do to strengthen their human-animal bond with their pets?

 In “The Strength of the Human-Animal Bond”, you mention the health benefits of owning a pet.
 Have you noticed any health benefits from your pets in your own life?
 If so, explain.